JdeRobot/RoboticsAcademy/exercises/color_filter/README.md

 # Color Filter Exercise

 In this practice the intention is to develop a color filter that allow us to segment some object in the image.
-You will have to get in contact with RGB and HSV color spaces, and *OpenCV* (*Python*) library.
+You will have to get in contact with RGB and HSV color spaces, and *OpenCV* (*Python*) library.*Theory for the same is provided below*

 For the exercise, we will need a node to publish the video stream.
 The *video_stream_opencv* package contains this node.
 Add this packages if you don’t have it already: